 Compared to other countries where I have traveled, it felt like there were a lot less dangers on the road - so wild or farm animals wandering free, very little one lane roads...

 There are 3 main dangers to be aware of when driving in Portugal:

 - The Scenery - sometimes the road is s beautiful that you are distracted.
 Better to stop!

-- Idiots and speed lover... well they are everywhere.
+- Idiots and speed lovers... well they are everywhere.
 Can't do anything about it

 - At night many roads are not very well lit

 Parking in Portugal

 - Parking in Lisbon and Porto can be a real pain.
 There are only few parking lots and they are very expensive.
 If you can, try to plan to visit Lisbon before or after renting your car to visit the rest of Portugal

 - For small medieval cities, I recommend parking outside of the fortification walls.
 There are not many parkings inside and the streets are extremely narrow.
 It is auite stressful

 - Always Always pay your parking - they are very quick to fine, even early Monday mornings.
 When I went down in Sintra to pay on a Monday morning, I was a bit late and I already had a fine!!!!

 Renting a car in Portugal

 - There is nothing special about renting a car in Portugal - no specific insurance or rules

 - Most cars in Portugal have manual transmission.
 You will pay more for automatic and they are less options.

 - You might have to queue at the Lisbon airport - this is quite busy

 - All major international rental companies are available as well as smaller ones.

 - Rentals are normally charged per 24h period - so be careful when you select your prick up and drop off times

 - Rental companies outside of the airport may close early on Saturdays.
 Make sure of the times